check status

 make ps

-Clone this repository and enter it.
+Clone this repository and navigate to it.

 git clone https://github.com/mantlenetworkio/mantle-tutorial.git